ianrenton/ianrenton.com/projects/meteogram/index.markdown

 An additional aim with the project was to use one of my original Raspberry Pi Model B units that is sat around gathering dust.
 The meteogram only needs to be regenerated once an hour, so it shouldn't be a demanding task requiring a more recent device.
 However, using such an old computer did cause a number of implementation problems.

-The good (and almost unexpected) news is that the original Pi Model B does output enough power over USB for both the screen and a WiFi dongle.
+The good (and almost unexpected) news is that the original Pi Model B does output enough power over USB for both the touchscreen and a WiFi dongle.

 The bad news is that despite claiming to be compatible with all Raspberry Pi models, the screen is only tenuously "compatible" with the original Model B&mdash;no suitable USB adapter board is provided and, the mounting holes don't line up.

-The low DPI of the screen (it is only 320 pixels high after all) is very noticeable, so while it's fine for this project and text is readable on the display, don't rush out and buy one thinking you're getting a screen with the same kind of pixel density as a smartphone.
+The low DPI of the screen (it is only 320 pixels high after all) is quite noticeable, so while it's fine for this project, you will find that most GUIs designed for normal screens (even simple configuration dialogs) won't be properly usable.

 <div class="notes"><p>If you're looking to copy this project for yourself, I would recommend at least a Pi 2 rather than an original Model B, as you'll have connectors and mounting holes that match.
 If you're going all the way to a Pi 3 or 4, consider the <a href="https://www.waveshare.com/11.9inch-DSI-LCD.htm">DSI version of the screen</a> instead for a neater install.</p></div>